 Eligibility requirements for firearm applications

-Individuals, organisations and government departments may hold a firearm licence for employment and recreational purposes.
+Individuals, organisations and government departments may hold a firearm licence for:

-To be eligible for a licence, you must:
+To be eligible for a Victorian firearm licence, you must:

 • be a resident of Victoria or work with firearms in Victoria

-• provide certified copies of International Police Checks from any other country you have resided in for a period of more than 12 months over the previous 15 years since turning 16 years of age.
+• provide certified copies of international police checks from any other country you have lived in for more than 12 months over the previous 15 years, since you turned 16.
 International police checks will only be accepted from:

 • the check provided to the Department of Home Affairs at the time of visa lodgement.